4 Tips To Cancel Audible Without Losing Credits

 Are you looking at how to avoid losing the unused credits if you cancel your Audible membership?

-Let us look at different options that can help you save the credits if you are thinking of cancelling the subscription.
+Let us look at different options that can help you save the credits if you are thinking of canceling the subscription.

 1: Use Credits to Purchase Titles

 This is the obvious option.
-You may want to go ahead and use your credits to purchase audiobooks before cancelling.
+You may want to go ahead and use your credits to purchase audiobooks before canceling.

 Not sure what books to purchase?
 I recommend going for Audible Quiz.
 Answer a few questions and Audible will recommend the best audiobooks, podcasts, and Audible Originals.